noodlefrenzy/coreos-azure/README.md

 $ git clone http://github.com/timfpark/coreos-azure coreos-azure
 ```

 Docker works off the of the priniciple of layered containers.
-This enables you to build containers on top of more general containers that you can independently maintain.
+This enables you to build containers on top of more general base containers that you can independently maintain.

 The directory ~/containers has three Docker container specifications.
 One for ubuntu, one for nodejs, and one for the sampleapp we are going to ultimately going to run and deploy.